ksyasuda/mpv-youtube-queue/README.md

 ## Features

 - Add YouTube videos to a queue from the clipboard
+  - Works with links from any site [supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md "yd-dlp supported sites page")
 - Fetch and display the video and channel names of the videos in the queue
-- Select a video to play from the queue with an interactive menu, or navigate through the queue with keyboard shortcuts
-- Edit the order of videos in the queue
+- An interactive menu to select the video the play, or edit the order of the queue
 - Open the URL or channel page of the currently playing video in a new browser tab
 - Download the currently playing video
 - Download a video in the queue
+- Integrates with the internal mpv playlist

 ## Notes